Online therapy in New York and Florida +1 (917) 500‑3995 info@ekmentalhealthcounseling.com

 These thoughts can feel overwhelming, distressing, and deeply confusing, especially when, on the outside, your relationship may look stable, loving, or healthy.
 Many people feel ashamed for even having these thoughts and worry about what they "mean."

 This experience is more common than you might think.
-In therapy, we often see this pattern as Relationship OCD, also known as ROCD.
+In OCD therapy, we often see this pattern as Relationship OCD, also known as ROCD.

 What Is Relationship OCD?